A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: A conformal test of two-sample conditional distributions

-\paragraph{Choice of classification algorithms.} As mentioned in \Cref{rem:est_V}, our method does not require estimating the densities $f_{j,X}(\cdot)$ or conditional densities $f_{j}(\cdot|\cdot)$ for $j=1,2$.
-Instead, it only requires estimating, up to an arbitrary constant multiplier, the conditional density ratio $f_{1}(y|x)/f_2(y|x)$, and in the case $P_{1,X}\neq P_{2,X}$, the marginal density ratio $f_{1,X}(x)/f_{2,X}(x)$.
-The problem of estimating density ratios is often easier than estimating the density functions themselves, and has been well studied in the statistics and machine learning literature, including moment matching approach \citep{gretton2009covariate}, the ratio matching approach \citep{sugiyama2008direct,kanamori2009least,tsuboi2009direct}, and probabilistic classification approach \citep{qin1998inferences,cheng2004semiparametric,bickel2007discriminative}.
+\paragraph{Choice of classification algorithms.} As mentioned in \Cref{rem:est_V}, our method does not require estimating the densities $f_{k,X}(\cdot)$ or conditional densities $f_{k}(\cdot|\cdot)$ for $k=1,2$.
+Instead, it only requires estimating the marginal density ratio $f_{1,X}(x)/f_{2,X}(x)$, and the conditional density ratio $f_{1}(y|x)/f_2(y|x)$ only needs to be estimated up to a monotone transform, since only the ranking information is needed in the test statistic.
+Estimating density ratios is often easier than estimating the density functions themselves, and has been well studied in the statistics and machine learning literature, including moment matching approach \citep{gretton2009covariate}, the ratio matching approach \citep{sugiyama2008direct,kanamori2009least,tsuboi2009direct}, and probabilistic classification approach \citep{qin1998inferences,cheng2004semiparametric,bickel2007discriminative}.